lk101101/Blackjack/README.md

 ### Basic rules:
 Each participant (including the dealer) tries to get as close to 21 as possible without exceeding 21. \
 Cards 2-10 are worth their number value.
 Face cards are worth 10 points.
 Aces can be worth either 1 or 11 points. \
-To win, your score must either be equal to 21 or your score is greater than the score of the dealer.
+To win, your score must either be 1. equal to 21 or 2. less than 21 but greater than the score of the dealer.
 # Running Program
 Navigate to the folder where the Blackjack files are stored.
 In Terminal, use the below function to compile the files:\